abinit/abinit/doc/mkdocs-tutorials/base3.md

 task, while the even more important selection of specific economical grids (the best ratio between the accuracy of the integration in the Brillouin zone and the number of k-points) is more difficult, some help to the user is provided by ABINIT.

-ABINIT is able to examine automatically different k point grids, and to propose the best grids for integration.
+The code is able to examine automatically different k point grids, and to propose the best grids for integration.
-This is described in the abinit_help file, see the input variable [[prtkpt]], and the associated characterisation of the integral accuracy, described in [[kptrlen]].
+This is described in the [[help:abinit]], see the input variable [[prtkpt]], and the associated characterisation of the integral accuracy, described in [[kptrlen]].

+!!! tip

-The generation of lists of k-point sets is done in different test cases, in the directory ~abinit/tests/v2.
+    The generation of lists of k-point sets is done in different test cases, in ~abinit/tests/v2.
     You can directly have a look at the output files in ~abinit/tests/v2/Refs, the output files for the tests 61 to 73.

 When one begins the study of a new material, it is strongly advised to examine first the list of k points grids, and select (at least) three efficient ones, for the k point convergence study.